PaulScotti/paulscotti.github.io/_posts/2017-12-20-Productivity-Analysis.md

 <img src = "/images/prod1.jpg" style="height: 75%; width: 75%">
 <i>Error bars represent 1 std dev.
 Days when I was not concerned about my productivity were not included in this data (e.g., vacations, conferences).</i>

-It seems that as long as I wake up before 8am (~9.5 hrs of sleep), I have about the same level of productivity.
+It seems that as long as I wake up before 8am (~9.5 hrs of sleep), productivity remains fairly constant.
 I somewhat expected that getting too much sleep would lead to less productivity, but I thought that getting too little sleep would also be detrimental.
 Curious about this result, I recreated the same graph given that the y-axis now plotted the <i>next day's</i> accrued points.
 The idea is that after sleeping so little, the ramifications might hit me the following day (I also know subjectively that it <i>feels</i> worse to get up earlier in the morning).

 <img src = "/images/prod2.jpg" style="height:60%; width: 60%">